radek24/Pacman/README.md

    - Run `GenerateProjectFiles.bat`
    - Select your preferred IDE when prompted
    - Open the generated project files in your chosen IDE
+   - If you have any problems with building on linux look into CI/CD workflow

 ### Manual Setup